 “No, it’s fine.”
-I sighed.
+I sigh.

 “It’s obviously not.”

-“I’ll tell him, Sam,” she cut me off again.
+“I’ll tell him, Sam,” she cuts me off again.
 “I promise.
 Once I work up the courage… I’ll call this whole thing off.
 You’ll break up with your girlfriend… and I’ll get you away from that organization of yours.”

 “I don’t want to get away from my organization.”